-More than ever, salon owners have to compete with the internet for retail sales.
+More than ever, salon and spa owners have to compete with the internet for retail sales.

 While it’s important to enjoy what you do, it’s actually more important that you make a decent living, and this can only happen if you are making sales – service and retail.

 Recently, a salon owner commented to me that she always thought of her retail sales as being the cream on her income cake.
 But the truth is that retail sales are not your cream on the cake, they are actually the cake itself – your revenue-fueled, deliciously profitable cake.

 Income from retail sales is hugely profitable – don’t doubt it.
 And if you’re not clear on just how important they are to you, then you’re probably leaving a truck-load of money on the table in your business.